 Exporting application metrics to Amazon CloudWatch

 Amazon ECS on Fargate supports exporting your custom application metrics to Amazon CloudWatch as custom metrics.
 This is done by adding the Amazon Distro for OpenTelemetry sidecar container to your task definition.
-The new Amazon ECS console experience simplifies this process by adding the Use metric collection option when creating a new task definition.
-For more information, see Creating a task definition using the console.
+The Amazon ECS console simplifies this process by adding the Use metric collection option when creating a new task definition.
+For more information, see Creating an Amazon ECS task definition using the console.

 The application metrics are exported to CloudWatch Logs with log group name